wp-plugins/nextgen-facebook/readme.txt

 	* Added a "Select or Upload Image" button for all Image ID options.

 == Upgrade Notice ==

+= 7.7.2 =

+Added the 'Check for Header Tag Conflicts' option on the NGFB Advanced settings page, and the 'Position in bbPress Single' option on the NGFB Sharing Buttons settings page (Pro version).

 = 7.7.1.4 =